-Proposed specification text changes
+Proposed specification text changes (separate PPS and HPS)

 This section contains the proposed changes relative to JVET-K1001-v6.
 Proposed modifications to an existing syntax structure are indicated by red font colour.
 No colouring scheme is used in new syntax structures.